 2 Is there any law prohibiting discrimination or harassment in employment?
-If so, what categories are regulated under the
+If so, what categories are regulated under the law?

 The Labour Code protects employees against harassment and discrimination, either direct or indirect, at work.
-Pursuant to article L. 1132-1 of the Labour Code, an employer must not take into account an employee's origin; gender; morals; sexual orientation or identity; age; family situation or pregnancy; genetic characteristics; belonging or not belonging to an ethnic group, a nation, or a race, real or assumed; political opinions; union or mutual activities; religious beliefs; physical appearance; family name; place of residence; state of health; handicap; or the ability to speak in another language than French in making a decision to hire, sanction, dismiss, promote, or reward that employee.
+Pursuant to article L. 1132-1 of the Labour Code, an employer must not take into account an employee's origin; gender; morals; sexual orientation or identity; age; family situation or pregnancy; genetic characteristics; vulnerability resulting from the employee's economic situation, assumed or real; belonging or not belonging to an ethnic group, a nation, or a race, real or assumed; political opinions; union or mutual activities; religious beliefs; physical appearance; family name; place of residence or bank domiciliation; state of health, loss of independence or handicap; or the ability to speak in a language other than French in making a decision to hire, sanction, dismiss, promote or reward that employee.

-In addition to this list, the Labour Code grants protection in favour of employees who use their right of strike and fixed-term or part-time employees as compared to permanent employees in similar situations.
+In addition to this list, the Labour Code grants protection in favour of whistleblowers, employees who use their right to strike and fixedterm or part-time employees as compared to permanent employees in similar situations.